oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.7  Will Message

-The CONNECT control packet, described in [mqtt-v3.1.1](#mqtt-v311), Section 3.1, provides a last will feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
+The CONNECT control packet, described in [MQTT-v5.0](#mqtt-v50), Section 3.1, provides a last will feature that enables connected clients to store a message on the broker to be published to a client-specified topic when the client's network connection is closed.
 OpenC2 does not use the MQTT last will message feature.

 ## 2.8 Clean Session Flag

+> **RESUME HERE**

+As described in [MQTT-v5.0](#mqtt-v50), section 3.1.2.4, _Clean
-The MQTT CONNECT control packet includes a flag, "Clean Session" that tells the broker whether the client, identified by its clientId as described in [Section 2.5](#25-mqtt-client-identifier) desires a new session (Clean Session equals _true_).
-In MQTT the setting of the "Clean Session" flag for both the previous and the current session is relevant to how the broker handles client state.
+Start_, the MQTT CONNECT control packet includes a flag, "Clean Start" that tells the broker whether the client, identified by its clientID as described in [Section 2.5](#25-mqtt-client-identifier) desires a new session (Clean Start equals 1 [_true_]).
+In MQTT the setting of the "Clean Start" flag for both the previous and the current session is relevant to how the broker handles client state.
 The behavior is summarized in the following table.